sebastianbaar/vscode-add-angular-files/README.md

 ![alt text](https://cloud.githubusercontent.com/assets/7135276/16797375/861bd246-48e7-11e6-8cc8-2fc688197388.gif "Add Angular2 Files (Extended)")

 **The naming of the files as well as the (boilerplate) snippets are based on the [official Angular2 Style Guide](https://angular.io/docs/ts/latest/guide/style-guide.html)**

+### Customize stylesheet language

+You can choose between your preferred stylesheet language CSS, SASS or LESS.

+1. Go to user settings (File > Preferences > user settings)
+2. Add the following key-value pair:
+    `"addNg2.stylesheet": "VALUE"`, where VALUE is an ENUM of "css" (default), "sass", or "less"

 ## Installation